After an Immigration Arrest, How Soon Will the Undocumented Immigrant Be Deported?

 How Long the Person Has Been in the United States

 Of course, if the person is considered a high priority of deportation, the system might move quickly toward deportation.
+And enforcement priorities tend to change with each presidential administration; the first Trump administration took a zero-tolerance approach to all undocumented persons, and the second one shows all signs of doing exactly the same.

-Someone who fears persecution upon returning home might be able to avoid the effects of expedited removal and present a case for asylum, withholding of removal, or Convention Against Torture relief before an immigration judge.
+Someone who fears persecution upon returning to their home country might be able to avoid the effects of expedited removal and present a case for asylum, withholding of removal, or Convention Against Torture relief before an immigration judge.
 Any of these can lead to a long-term right to remain in the United States.

 Like other defenses to deportation, these would likely involve at least two hearings in immigration court, and take many months or even years to resolve.
 See Asylum & Refugee Status for more information.